Maternal care · whenever you need it

 Join the founding circle.

-We are inviting a small group of mothers to shape Ammara before the wider release.
-Your questions become the product.
+We are inviting a small group of parents to shape Ammara before the wider release.
+Your questions shape what we build — and founders lock in early pricing for life.